OpenGene/fastplong/README.md

 * if you don't specify the output file names, no output files will be written, but the QC will still be done for both data before and after filtering.
 * the output will be gzip-compressed if its file name ends with `.gz`
 ## output to STDOUT
-`fastplong` supports streaming the passing-filter reads to STDOUT, so that it can be passed to other compressors like `bzip2`, or be passed to aligners like `bwa` and `bowtie2`.
+`fastplong` supports streaming the passing-filter reads to STDOUT, so that it can be passed to other compressors like `bzip2`, or be passed to aligners like `minimap2` or `bowtie2`.
 * specify `--stdout` to enable this mode to stream output to STDOUT
 ## input from STDIN
 * specify `--stdin` if you want to read the STDIN for processing.